-Looking for a serious air rifle for training or hunting?
+Looking for the best pellet gun?
+On the hunt for the most accurate air rifle?
 I tested and ranked the best options for the money.
 Read hands-on reviews of my top picks.

 FYI, Prices and ratings are accurate as of time of writing.